collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 My third recommendation is that when you are looking for a project to contribute to
 * Search by tag to find projects that use triaging.
 Triaging is where issues are sorted by difficulty level
-* As a collaborator or code reviewer, you can cherry-pick issues that fit your skill level
+* As a collaborator or code reviewer, you can cherry-pick issues and pull requests that fit your skill level

 </td></tr>